-Connect Android devices or Ubuntu Linux to Bowdoin or eduroam Wi-Fi
+Connect Android and Linux Devices to Bowdoin or eduroam Wi-Fi

 Summary